conorbmurphy/Predicting-Seizures/README.md

 ## Reproducing my Analysis

-The feature building, modeling and visualization can all be recreated using the code in this repository.
-I completed my work on a 40-core AWS EC2 instance to take full advantage of parallelizing the computationally demanding parts of this analysis (especially the wavelet transformations).
+The feature building, modeling and visualizations can all be recreated using the code in this repository.
+I completed my work on a 40-core AWS EC2 instance (m4.10xlarge) to take full advantage of parallelizing the computationally demanding parts of this analysis (especially the wavelet transformations).

 The code in `feature_building.py` translates files from the root directory `/data` into six csv files: one training and one test set for each of the three patients.
 It parallelizes the operation across 40 cores and saves the result in the root project folder.
 To recreate this analysis, the number of cores in the function `reduce_parallel()` can be changed to match your requirements and the hard-coded directories in that function can be changed as well.
-Since this analysis takes a few hours, I saved the consolidated files to the data directory, divided by patient to make sure the computation did not run out of RAM.
+Since this analysis takes a few hours EC2, I saved the consolidated files to the data directory, divided by patient to make sure the computation did not run out of memory.

 The models can be run using `model.py`, which will print out the scores seen in the table above.
 It also includes functions for using grid search on a few of the models as well as ROC curves.
 The code in the final code block will save feature importances and probability predictions on the validation set for plots needed in `visualizations.py`